Divorce Helping Clients See the Big Picture

 What is The Divorce Process in Texas?

 Once you have decided that you are ready to get a divorce, you will need to know what to do next.
 It is not as simple as signing a piece of paper and turning it into the court.
-In fact, once a divorce petition is filed, you will need to wait a minimum of 60 days before the divorce is finalized.

 There are two primary paths of divorce in Texas: